axiom-data-science/portal-docs/overview.rst

 		Site Plan Map
 		-------------
-		Draw an overhead view of the farm area parcel(s) and surrounding area, and include data layers for areas of eelgrass beds (intertidal zone), areas of kelp beds (subtidal zone), fuel and chemical storage, nearby anadromous streams (salmon) major natural and man-made features (on site or nearby), bottom characteristics (sand, mud, silt, clay, bedrock, cobble, shells, rockweed, algae/seaweed), and locations of all known existing uses.
+		In this map, an overhead view of the farm area parcel(s) and surrounding area is drawn, and data layers are included for areas of eelgrass beds (intertidal zone), areas of kelp beds (subtidal zone), fuel and chemical storage, nearby anadromous streams (salmon) major natural and man-made features (on site or nearby), bottom characteristics (sand, mud, silt, clay, bedrock, cobble, shells, rockweed, algae/seaweed), and locations of all known existing uses.

-			* Satellite base map

 		.. _draw-tools-overview: